Menu

 Rod then stated that he wanted me to follow him to the left side of the foyer.
 When we did this he then directed my attention to a male person seated on a sofa opposite our seat.
 He then told me that the person had been following him around the city all morning.
 At this stage Rod was becoming visibly upset and I had to calm him down.Rod kept on saying that he couldn't believe in what was happening to him.
 I had to again calm him down".

-These two witness statements were provided to the Department of Communications, Information Technology and the Arts (DCITA) Australian government by Ann Garms, COT Case member, after discussions with Senator Barnaby Joyce (now in 2022, the Deputy Prime Minister of Australia).
+These two witness statements were provided to the Department of Communications, Information Technology and the Arts (DCITA) Australian government by Ann Garms, COT Case member, after discussions with Senator Barnaby Joyce (in 2022, the Deputy Prime Minister of Australia).
 Because no one has come forward to explain their position in these matters, all information that might assist the sixteen COT Cases (those who are left, many have since died), all documents will be provided without deletions.
-8 and 10 August 2006 witness statements were also released in full as File 766 - AS-CAV Exhibit 765-A to 789).
+8 and 10 August 2006 witness statements were also released as File 766 - AS-CAV Exhibit 765-A to 789).

 Before concluding the reading of our Casualties of Telstra story, we suggest you click on the following legal research paper https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2817646 where you will find there are others, not just the COT cases, who see loopholes in the justice given out by some of the Telecommunication Industry Ombudsman staff.
 In many cases, these ombudsmen have not even been registered lawyers or judges and yet the Australian Establishment gives them the right to decide legal issues, which have – in many cases, as our story shows – ruined the lives of those who participated in the arbitrations.